Trioplane/illusioner/README.md

 # mcfunction-execute-formatter README

-Formats your long /execute lines into readable, neat, and clean multi-line command.
+Formats your long /execute commands into a readable format.

 ## Extension Settings